Overview - 2020/2021

 Program DescriptionThe Culinary Skills program is an introduction into the challenging and exciting world of professional cooking.
 If you enjoy cooking and the creativity it offers, this program will give you the basics needed for career success.
 You will learn through extensive hands-on instruction, the theory, methods and techniques of food preparation such as knife skills, stocks and soups, roasting, braising and baking.
 Culinary Skills is the stepping stone for a multitude of career opportunities.

-- Students who successfully complete the requirements for an Ontario College Certificate from the Culinary Skills program and wish to expand their skills and education through the study of wines, international cuisine and the intricacies of the pastry kitchen as well as enhance their managerial abilities may wish to continue in the second year of the Culinary Management program to complete the requirements for an Ontario College Diploma.
-Students who wish to pursue this must complete an "Application for Program Transfer" form available from the Office of the Registrar, Room E1012.
+- Students who successfully complete the requirements for an Ontario College Certificate from the Culinary Skills program and wish to expand their skills and education through the study of wines, artisanal cuisine and the intricacies of the restaurant line as well as enhance their managerial abilities may wish to continue in the second year of the Culinary Management program.
+Students will also be required to complete a work placement (Externship) as part of this program to complete the requirements for an Ontario College Diploma.
+Students who wish to pursue this must complete an "Application for Program Transfer" form available from the Office of the Registrar, Downtown Campus, Building B (LDB) Room 202 or London Campus (at Oxford Street) Room E1012.

 - provide fundamental culinary preparation and presentation for a variety of food service environments using a range of classical and contemporary techniques.